aarongarciah/parcel-static-boilerplate/README.md

 npm run build
 ```

-## Serve production website locally
+## Serve production build locally

-If you want to serve your production build (the generated `/dist` folder) locally just run the command and open `http://localhost:5000/` in your browsers.
-This commands
+If you want to serve your production build (the generated `/dist` folder) locally just run this command and open `http://localhost:5000/` in your browsers.
+This command runs the `npm run build` command before serving the `/dist` folder.

 ```
 npm run serve